Barry Evans (actor): Career

 His first significant television role was in the sitcom Doctor in the House (1969–1970), based on Richard Gordon's novels, which had already been turned into a feature film series.
 Evans starred as the young student doctor Michael Upton, to whom Evans felt he bore no similarities.
 Following the show's success he starred in the sequel to the series, Doctor at Large (1971).
 Evans enjoyed working with his fellow actors George Layton, Geoffrey Davies, Robin Nedwell and Richard O'Sullivan, and he later described these as the best years of his life.
 Work on the "Doctor" series was extremely intense and left him no time to take on other roles; he therefore declined to appear in the later sequels.
 In a 1977 interview he stated that he had been "incredibly stupid" to turn the series down.

 In 1971, Evans played the character of Eli Frome in Pete Walker's low-budget thriller Die Screaming, Marianne, alongside Susan George.
 In 1976, he had the lead role in Stanley Long's sex comedy Adventures of a Taxi Driver.
-Unlike in Here We Go Round the Mulberry Bush, in which the viewer partakes in Jamie's thoughts, Evans's character breaks the fourth wall throughout the film.
+Unlike in Here We Go Round the Mulberry Bush, in which the viewer partakes of Jamie's thoughts, Evans's character breaks the fourth wall throughout the film.
 Although the film was successful, Evans decided not to appear in the sequels but he starred in the similarly themed Under the Doctor the same year.

 Evans also did some theatre work, but this did not prove financially worthwhile, and he spent several spells claiming benefits.
 He wrote to London Weekend Television, "and told them ...
 I was still alive".
 This led to what became his best-known comedy role, as Jeremy Brown in the ITV sitcom Mind Your Language (1977–1979, 1986), which was a humorous look at an evening class tutor teaching English to foreign students.
 The series was written by TV scriptwriter Vince Powell and was adapted for American TV as What a Country! in 1986.
 In the same year it was briefly revived in Britain for a further 13 episodes.